ARM-software/lisa/doc/source/writing_extensions.rst

-This will create a ``my_wa_exts`` directory which contains a ``my_wa_exts/setup.py`` and a subdirectory ``my_wa_exts/my_wa_exts`` which is the package directory for your extensions (you can rename the top-level ``my_wa_exts`` directory to anything you like -- it's just a "container" for the setup.py and the package directory).
-Once you have that, you can then copy your extensions into the package directory, creating ``my_wa_exts/my_wa_exts/my_workload.py`` and ``my_wa_exts/my_wa_exts/my_result_processor.py``.
-If you have a lot of extensions, you might want to organize them into subpackages, but only the top-level package directory is created by default, and it is OK to have everything in there.
+This will create a ``my_wa_exts`` directory which contains a ``my_wa_exts/setup.py`` and a subdirectory ``my_wa_exts/my_wa_exts`` which is the package directory for your plugins (you can rename the top-level ``my_wa_exts`` directory to anything you like -- it's just a "container" for the setup.py and the package directory).
+Once you have that, you can then copy your plugins into the package directory, creating ``my_wa_exts/my_wa_exts/my_workload.py`` and ``my_wa_exts/my_wa_exts/my_result_processor.py``.
+If you have a lot of plugins, you might want to organize them into subpackages, but only the top-level package directory is created by default, and it is OK to have everything in there.

-.. note:: When discovering extensions thorugh this mechanism, WA traveries the
+.. note:: When discovering plugins thorugh this mechanism, WA traveries the
           Python module/submodule tree, not the directory strucuter, therefore, if you are going to create subdirectories under the top level dictory created for you, it is important that your make sure they are valid